La Sportiva Trango Tech GTX

 I usually wear a women’s European size 40 (U.S. size 8.5) and found that the La Sportiva Trango Tech GTX fit true to size.
 Thanks to its relatively flexible build, the boot was comfortable right out of the box and I experienced no discomfort or hotspots during the break-in period.
 My feet are definitely on the wide side, but the roomy toe box and to-the-toe lacing worked well for me.
 However, the shoe should be able to accommodate a wide range of foot shapes given its lacing.
 Whether you want comfort on the trail or precision on the rock, it’s easy to dial in fit.

 For this review, we tested the women’s Trango Tech GTX, and the boot also comes in a men’s-specific version (which my partner also wore in the Alaska Range).
-The men’s Trango Tech GTX has an identical design to the boot reviewed here, albeit at a heavier weight (2 pounds 11.6 ounces) and a black-and-yellow colorway.
+The men’s Trango Tech GTX has an identical design to the boot reviewed here, albeit at a heavier weight (2 lbs.
+11.6 oz.) and in a black and yellow colorway.
 The men’s shoe is available in European half sizes from 38 to 48.
+Rounding out the collection, La Sportiva also sells a leather version of the Trango Tech for both men and women, which retails for $249 and checks in at 2 pounds 4.6 ounces for the women’s version.

 - Great all-around performance: the Trango Tech is lightweight and responsive for trail and rock, yet supportive and stiff enough for technical snow.